IAmShawn98/liri-node-app/README.md

 a welcome message with a list of suggested commands and tips for the user to try out and<br>
 reference anytime they so desire.

+#### History Log
+Once the switch determines the command is valid and API data is returned, your command is logged to a file called 'log.txt'.

 ## How to Run LIRI
 Liri is a command line application, so you can use any of the following CLI's to run it:

-1. Git Bash
+* Git Bash
-2. Terminal
+* Terminal
-3. Command Prompt
+* Command Prompt
-4. And any CLI that can run Node JavaScript apps
+* And any CLI that can run Node JavaScript apps

+#### Assuming You Have Nothing Installed
+1. Clone 'liri-node-app' from the repository to anywhere on your machine.
+2. Install node.js (GO HERE: https://nodejs.org/en/).
+3. Open VS Code or your CLI of choice and run the command :'npm install'.
+4. When your package is done installaing, cd to 'assets\js'.
+5. Execute liri.js by entering the command: 'node liri'.
+6. Finally, you should get a welcome message with a list of commands!

+#### Assuming You Have Everything Installed
+1. Clone 'liri-node-app' from the repository to anywhere on your machine.
+2. Open VS Code or your CLI of choice and cd to 'assets\js'.
+3. Execute liri.js by entering the command: 'node liri'.
+4. Finally, you should get a welcome message with a list of commands!

 At this time, an installation guide is not present, as Liri is still a work in progress.
 More documentation coming very soon!